romanbotnari/streams/docs/Theory.md

 Broker A     --> List of all brokers                --> Kafka Client Kafka client --> Connects to a broker from the lsit --> Broker B

+## Zookeeper
+- Manages brokers
+- Helps in performing leader election for partitions
+- Sends notifications to Kafka in case of changes
+  - New topic, broker dies, broker comes up, delete topics etc.
+- Zookeeper by design operates with an odd number of servers
+- Zookeeper has a leader (writes) the rest of the servers are followers
+- Zookeper does not save offsets.

 ## Other Kafkas

 # References